Edmonds Outdoor Movie Night

 Friday Night Flick, Auburn

-Live entertainment and outdoor movies make for a fun night out in Auburn!
-The three movies on the docket this season are "Sing 2," "Encanto" and "Remember the Titans."
+Live entertainment and outdoor movies make for a fun night out in Auburn.
+The three movies on the docket this season are "Minions: The Rise of Gru", "Turning Red" and "Top Gun: Maverick."

 Outdoor Family Movies, Covington

-Select Saturdays this summer, head to America's Car Museum for drive-in movies on the Haub Family Field.
-Parking for the show starts 5 p.m., with showtime at dusk (around 9 p.m.).
+Select Fridays and a Saturday this summer, head to America’s Car Museum for drive-in movies on the Haub Family Field.
+Parking for the show starts 6:30 p.m., with showtime at sunset (around 9 p.m.).
 Watch the 40-foot screen from your car or from a blanket or chair.
 This event is free to the public, but donations are accepted.

 Bonus: not free, but fun!